dannyfritz/flock/README.md

   * Absence of Component
   * Added Entity
   * Removed Entity
-* Systems can have 1 or more queries
+* Systems can have 1 or more query sets

 ## [Roadmap](https://github.com/dannyfritz/flock-ecs/issues/1)